sennetconsortium/search-ui/README.md

 $ ./search-api-docker.sh localhost start
 ```

-To start the application run the following commands:\
+To start the application run the following commands inside `/src`:\
  **_Note:_** This application requires Node.js 18 or later

 ```